 - In the original Ghostbusters film, Walter Peck gets the Ghostbusters arrested for causing an explosion he himself had caused, in spite of their explicit warnings.
 Egon's response?
 "Your mother!"

-- How the Grinch Stole Christmas!: After the Grinch steals their Christmas, Augustus blames Cindy Lou for inviting the Grinch to their Whobilation, when it was his own taunts that drove the Grinch to do so in the first place.
+- How the Grinch Stole Christmas!: After the Grinch steals their Christmas, Augustus blames Cindy Lou for inviting the Grinch to their Whobilation, when it was his own taunts that drove the Grinch to the theft in the first place.

 - Juice: Bishop blames Raheem, for trying to take the gun away from him, resulting in the latter being killed by Bishop with it.

 - Used rather darkly in The Last King of Scotland, after Idi Amin has realized that exiling the Asian population of Uganda was a serious political mistake.Amin: You should have told me not to throw out the Asians in the first place.

 Nicholas: I did!

 - Epitomized by the comic duo Laurel and Hardy.
 Whenever things went wrong, Hardy would blame Laurel (regardless of what part of the blame he truly carried) with a reproachful "Here's another nice mess you've gotten me into!"

 - This schtick is borrowed by Illuminatus!! where various different figures appear dressed as Laurel and Hardy, e.g. The Flood, everyone except Noah and Co have been drowned for their sins by a vengeful God.
 Jehovah (as Ollie) turns to Lucifer (as Stan) and says, "Now look what you made me do!"
 Lucifer cries.
 Hiroshima, a mushroom cloud rises above the city.
 Tens of thousands have been killed in a split second.
 President Truman (as Ollie) turns to Albert Einstein (as Stan) and says, "Now look what you made me do!"
 Einstein cries. etc.